-Students interested in living on campus might consider the Residence Hall at Grayson College.
-Viking Hall and Jones Hall have a main lounge area for entertaining guests, as well as a study lounges, television cable services, and wireless Internet access are available.
-The Halls are equipped with free laundry facilities.
-The residence halls have a live-in supervisor and other staff.
-Students living in the residence halls must purchase a meal plan.
-All students wishing to reside on campus must have an approved background check on file prior to moving in.
+Students interested in living on campus might consider the Viking Residence Hall at Grayson College.
+Viking Hall has a main lounge area for entertaining guests, as well as a study lounge and game room.
+Telephone outlets, television cable services, and wireless Internet access are available.
+The Hall is equipped with free laundry facilities.
+The residence hall has a live-in supervisor and other staff.
+Students living in the residence hall must purchase a meal plan.